MHoub/Findit-Agent-Frontend/README.md

 🚧 Work in Progress

 This repository is currently under active development.
-Availble start of july - with complete Downloads and code
+Availble start of october - with complete Downloads and code
 ---------------------------------------------------------

 **Freeware Beta / Open Source**
 Sorry: Windows only.
 No Linux.
 No macOS.

-Findit Agent Frontend is released as open-source software.
+Findit Agent Frontend is released as available-source software.
 Findit 6.3 Beta is available free of charge for private and experimental use.
 Commercial, professional or business use requires a valid commercial license.

 ## Why Findit Agent?

 Most AI agents rely on indexing, embeddings or vector databases.
 Findit Agent uses Findit6 as a live retrieval engine.
 Findit6 can search local document collections directly:

 - no indexing required